 AAMA ACCREDITED FIELD TEST AGENCY

-Covering all Field Window Water Testing and Whole Building Air Testing
+Covering all Field Window Water Testing and Whole Building Air Barrier Testing

 BEE Consulting, LLC offers Window Testing and Air Barrier Testing in both Washington and Oregon.
 We have offices in Seattle, WA and Portland, OR to facilitate meeting your testing needs.
-See below for specifics on our many testing services for your building needs:
+Below are specifics on our many testing services for your building needs:

 Window Water Testing Services: